Coronavirus: German Parliament set to pass historic aid package | DW | 25.03.2020

 Read more: Coronavirus: Germany counts costs of economic shutdown

-The debt ceiling anchored in Germany's Basic Law, or constitution, is to be suspended to allow the government to raise €156 billion in new borrowing.
+The debt ceiling anchored in Germany's Basic Law, or constitution, would need to be suspended to allow the government to raise €156 billion in new borrowing.

 What are lawmakers saying?